 - Neurapraxia: Due to compression or traction, the nerves will be stretched to an extent to cause injury.
 This is called neuropraxia.

-- Global palsy: Global palsy is the extreme condition in the brachial plexus injury during childbirth.
-Though it is somewhat similar to the Erb’s palsy, the victim loses the movement in the whole arm as if a complete paralysis to the shoulder, forearm, wrist, hand, and fingers.
+- Global palsy: Global palsy is an extreme condition in the brachial plexus injury during childbirth.
+Though it is somewhat similar to Erb’s palsy, the victim loses movement in the whole arm as if a complete paralysis to the shoulder, forearm, wrist, hand, and fingers.
 Because the torsion occurs in all nerve roots from C5 to T1.

-- Horner syndrome: It is an illness caused by the torsion in the sympathetic nerve fibers in the brachial plexus.
-It can cause ptosis (drooping eyelids), miosis (smaller pupil size), hypochromic iridis (lighter pigmentation in the eye) and anhidrosis (dryness of the eye) on the affected side.
-It can also be caused by injury to the aorta or tumor in the nervous system.
+- Horner syndrome: It is an illness caused by torsion in the sympathetic nerve fibers in the brachial plexus.
+It can cause ptosis (drooping eyelids), miosis (smaller pupil size), hypochromic iridis (lighter pigmentation in the eye), and anhidrosis (dryness of the eye) on the affected side.
+It can also be caused by injury to the aorta or a tumor in the nervous system.

 Complications of Brachial Plexus Injury